tomahawkins/wakeboarding/README.md

 - Only one person on the descent rope at a time.
 - No horseplay with the raft ladder.
 Please leave it in the water.
 - Beware of barnacles.
 They cut!
-Use extra caution when swimming near the shore or the raft.
+Use extra caution when swimming near shore.
-- Careful on the beach.
+- Be careful on the beach.
 There is glass and thorns of every type.
 - While wakeboarding:
     - When in doubt, let go of the rope.
     - If you get too close to shore, let go of the rope.